AntonMeep/covered/README.md

--s    --source Shows source code, number of executions of each line, and it's code coverage -b     --blame Shows list of files ordered by code coverage -a   --average Reports average code coverage across all passed files -v   --verbose Verbose output
+-s    --source Shows source code, number of executions of each line, and it's code coverage -b     --blame Shows list of files ordered by code coverage -a   --average Reports average code coverage across all passed files -j      --json Makes a dump in JSON format
+-v   --verbose Verbose output
 -h    --hidden When directory is passed, looks for hidden files as well (default: false) -r --recursive When directory is passed, looks for *.lst files recursively (default: false)